editor-rs/vscode-rust/doc/format.md

 Read more about [rustfmt configuration](legacy_mode/rustfmt_configuration.md) for Legacy Mode.

 In order to format the document, make a right click and choose `"Format Document"`.
+In Legacy Mode `"Format Selection"` is also available, although this feature of `rustfmt` is currently incomplete.

 ## Format On Save